 Surprise!
-Rumours and reports suggested for months that the PlayStation 4 Pro wouldn't be capable of running games at 4K resolution, but Sony's event just dispelled that notion, showcasing games like Insomniac's upcoming Spider-Man and Deus Ex: Mankind Divided running in 4K resolution.
+Rumours and reports suggested for months before its international release that the PlayStation 4 Pro wouldn't be capable of running games at 4K resolution, but Sony's event just dispelled that notion, showcasing games like Insomniac's upcoming Spider-Man and Deus Ex: Mankind Divided running in 4K resolution.

-It's unclear whether games will run natively at 4K or simply be upscaled and the fact that Sony and developers aren't being very clear about it right now makes is think it's more of the latter.
+It's clear that games are upscaled to 4K and not native 4K.
 Still, based on what we saw, the bump to 4K brings out a load of extra detail in PS4 games and some titles will be specifically designed to use more of the Pro's upgraded GPU to pump out even glossier effects all the while.

-It'll also make great use of HDR lighting, as we saw with demos of Days Gone and the already-released Infamous: First Light – but HDR support is actually coming to all PlayStation 4 models next week via a firmware update.
+It'll also make great use of HDR lighting, as we saw with demos of Days Gone and the already-released Infamous: First Light – but HDR support is already out for all PlayStation 4 models via a firmware update.
 Take that, Xbox One S.

 3) It plays the same games

-Perhaps the biggest reason why this isn't the PlayStation 5 – in name or spirit – is because Sony is tapping into the exact same library for both the standard and Neo versions of the PS4.
+Perhaps the biggest reason why this isn't the PlayStation 5 – in name or spirit – is because Sony is tapping into the exact same library for both the Pro and Slim versions of the PS4.
 The games you already own will work on the Pro and the new games will work on both devices.
 That's true with discs and downloads alike.